Ecuador entry requirements for Poland passport holders

 Proof of departure from Ecuador

-Immigration officers at Quito and Guayaquil routinely ask for a return or onward ticket.
-Have a printed or digital copy of your outbound flight ready.
+Immigration officers at Quito and Guayaquil airports routinely ask for proof of onward travel.
+Have a printed or digital copy of your return flight or a ticket to your next destination ready.

 Recommended